-- Strategic: to define the overall policy in terms of Group Cash Management, financing, interest and exchange rate and deposit risk management.
-They also include the follow-up of Group subsidiaries' equity balance sheet items; - Operational: to guarantee the regular monitoring of Group Cash Management.
+- Strategic: to define the overall policy in terms of Group Cash Management, financing, and interest rate, exchange rate and investment risk management.
+They also include the follow-up of Group subsidiaries' equity balance sheet items; - Operational: to guarantee the regular monitoring of Group Cash Management's actions.
 These are detailed in a monthly trend chart.

-The rules and procedures relating to Somfy Group's Cash Management have been formalised in the Cash Management Charter, which covers the following:
+The rules and procedures relating to Somfy Group's Cash Management have been formalised in the Cash Management Charter, which covers the following: - Ethics, - Liquidity/exchange rate/interest rate risk, - Deposit of excess cash, - Counterparty risk, - Governance.

-- Ethics,

-- Liquidity/exchange rate/interest rate risk,

-- Deposit of excess cash,

-- Counterparty risk,

-- Governance.

-This charter was subject to a quality review in the second half of 2013.
-A Group Treasury Charter was also introduced on 1 November 2013 to define best practices and list in a single document the guidelines that ensure the secure, economical and efficient management of financing and deposit operations, and more generally of cash management within the Somfy Group.
+This charter was subject to a quality review in the second half of 2015.
+A Group Treasury Charter has been in place since 1 November 2013 to define best practices and list in a single document the guidelines that ensure the secure, economical and efficient management of financing and deposit operations, and more generally of cash management within the Somfy Group.